-How far away from Earth can we be, to see it still with our own eyes?
+How far away from Earth can we be and see it still with our own eyes?

-Then came the mind-blowing moment of seeing both the Earth and moon together in space.
-The next picture shows a crescent-shaped Earth and moon – the first of its kind ever taken by a spacecraft – on September 18, 1977.
-NASA’s Voyager 1 spacecraft was 7.25 million miles (11.66 million kilometers) from Earth at the time.
+Now let’s keep moving outward, until we can see both the Earth and moon together in space.
+The next picture was mind-blowing when first released.
+It shows a crescent-shaped Earth and moon – the first of its kind ever taken by a spacecraft – on September 18, 1977.

-Now moon exploration has become more common, though still amazing.
-This mosaic below shows images of Earth and the moon acquired by the multispectral imager on the Near Earth Asteroid Rendezvous Spacecraft (NEAR) on January 23, 1998, 19 hours after the spacecraft swung by Earth on its way to the asteroid 433 Eros.
-The images of both were taken from a range of 250,000 miles (400,000 kilometers), approximately the same as the distance between the two bodies.
+Since 1977, many robot spacecraft have ventured outward into our solar system.
+The mosaic below shows images of Earth and the moon acquired by the multispectral imager on the Near Earth Asteroid Rendezvous Spacecraft (NEAR) on January 23, 1998, 19 hours after the spacecraft swung by Earth on its way to the asteroid 433 Eros.
+The images of both were taken from a range of 250,000 miles (400,000 km), approximately the same as the distance between the two bodies.

-Speeding outward from the Earth and moon system, you pass the orbits of the planets Mars, Jupiter, Saturn, Uranus and Neptune.
+Speeding outward from the Earth and moon system, you pass the orbits of the planets Mars, Jupiter and Saturn.
 From all of these worlds, Earth looks like a star – which gets fainter as you get farther away.
-From the world next door, though, Mars, a human observer with normal vision could easily see Earth and the moon as two distinct, bright evening or morning “stars.”

 Deborah Byrd created the EarthSky radio series in 1991 and founded EarthSky.org in 1994.
 Today, she serves as Editor-in-Chief of this website.
 She has won a galaxy of awards from the broadcasting and science communities, including having an asteroid named 3505 Byrd in her honor.
 A science communicator and educator since 1976, Byrd believes in science as a force for good in the world and a vital tool for the 21st century.
 "Being an EarthSky editor is like hosting a big global party for cool nature-lovers," she says.